-- (1) The preliminary site investigation should be sufficient to provide a preliminary assessment of whether site contamination exists. - (2) If the site contamination declaration form states that site contamination is unlikely to exist and the subject site is not located within a Groundwater Prohibition Area as shown on the South Australian Property and Planning Atlas, or subject of a notation under section 103P of the Environment Protection Act 1993 on the relevant title that a site contamination audit report has been prepared in respect of the land, then the site is deemed to be suitable for the proposed use for the purposes of planning consent. - (3) A detailed site investigation is required when the results of the preliminary site investigation indicate that site contamination is present, or is likely to be present, and there is insufficient information to enable site remediation strategies to be developed.
-A detailed site investigation must be prepared by a site contamination consultant. - (4) The detailed site investigation should identify the nature of the contamination and outline its lateral and vertical extent.
-Where necessary a detailed site investigation may provide the basis for the development of a suitable remediation strategy to ensure the land is suitable for use. - (5) A relevant authority cannot require an applicant to submit a detailed site investigation or a site contamination audit report where an EPA referral is required.
-Where an EPA referral is not prescibed a relevant authority cannot require a site contamination audit report. - (6) Schedule 9 of the Planning, Development and Infrastructure (General) Regulations 2017 and Part 9 of the Planning and Design Code set out the prescribed circumstances for an EPA referral. - (7) When a referral is triggered the EPA would have regard to a range of factors in deciding the most appropriate person to determine site suitability (i.e. site contamination consultant or site contamination auditor), including: - site specific information - the identified activity risk classes - the nature of the proposed use(s), and - the conceptual site model (critical to understanding the relationship between the source of contamination, potential exposure and human populations).
+- (1) The preliminary site investigation should be sufficient to provide a preliminary assessment of whether site contamination exists. - (2) If no potentially contaminating activities are identified on site or on adjacent or other land, and the site contamination consultant has completed the prescribed Form, then the site is deemed to be suitable for the proposed use. - (3) A detailed site investigation is required when the results of the preliminary site investigation indicate that site contamination is present, or is likely to be present, and there is insufficient information to enable site remediation strategies to be developed.
+A detailed site investigation must be prepared by a site contamination consultant. - (4) The detailed site investigation should identify the nature of the contamination, and outline its lateral and vertical extent to a sufficient degree so that an appropriate level of risk assessment can be undertaken.
+Where necessary a detailed site investigation may provide the basis for the development of a suitable remediation strategy to ensure the land is suitable for use. - (5) A relevant authority cannot require an application to submit a detailed site investigation where an EPA referral is required. - (6) The Regulations and the Planning and Design Code set out the prescribed circumstances for an EPA referral. - (7) When a referral is triggered the EPA would have regard to a range of factors in deciding the most appropriate person to determine site suitability (i.e. site contamination consultant or site contamination auditor), including: - site specific information - · the identified activity risk classes - the nature of the proposed use(s), and

+• the conceptual site model (critical to understanding the relationship between the source of contamination, potential exposure and human populations).